 What is EndWarts® FREEZE?

 EndWarts® FREEZE is an innovative home treatment that effectively removes warts on hands, arms and feet by rapid cryotherapy, or freezing.
-It is the only home treatment with nitrous oxide, a very cold gas.
-Through an Ultra Freeze Technology™ it freezes the wart at -80°C and reaches the deepest layer of the wart.
+It is the first home treatment with nitrous oxide, a very cold gas.
+Through an Ultra Freeze Technology™ it freezes the wart at -80°C and reaches the deepest layer of the wart

 What does EndWarts® FREEZE contain?